Social beer brand gets funding injection

 The social enterprise said it was making "major in-roads" into the off and on trade markets aided by a £70,000 funding deal from Scottish Edge.

-Brewgooder, which is aiming to provide one million people globally with clean drinking water, announced a major deal with supermarket giant Asda last October leading to the product being listed in 230 stores across the UK.
+Brewgooder, which is aiming to provide one million people globally with clean drinking water, recently landed a major deal with supermarket giant Asda, leading to the product being listed in 230 stores across the UK.
 It has also agreed a nationwide on-trade distribution deal with Matthew Clarke, helping it secure access to thousands of bars and restaurants.

-Alan Mahon, co-founder, said: "2017 is already looking like a milestone year for Brewgooder as we see both businesses and consumers buy into our social mission with passion.
+Co-founder Alan Mahon said: "2017 is already looking like a milestone year for Brewgooder as we see both businesses and consumers buy into our social mission with passion.

 "The on-trade market presents a huge opportunity for us.
 The craft beer industry is on the up and giving people the opportunity to enjoy a great tasting product, while helping others is a powerful combination."